shawn-sandy/shawnsandy-dev/src/posts/cleaner-commits.md

 ![alt]({{ hlp.sharp.img(['commitizen-terminal.jpg'], {'force': true, 'format': 'webp'}) }})

+> A commit message is a short description of the changes you've made to a file added before committing the changes to your repository.

  Let's, chat about commit messages and what we as developers can do to improve how we write them.

-> A commit message is a short description of the changes you've made to a file added before committing the changes to your repository.

-Let me be the first to admit that I have written some pretty horrible commit (still do)--messages—WIP (personal fav), updated code, refine page layout/style(CSS), fix error on page, add new functionName(), add a feature for new post, or some other random description.
+For the record, I have written some pretty horrible commit (still do)--messages—WIP (personal fav), updated code, refine page layout/style(CSS), fix error on page, add new functionName(), add a feature for new post, or some other random description that I often cannot make sense of myself five minutes after :(.

-So what's the problem?
-I use commits messages to help me better understand and figure out the purpose of a code change and why it was made when either reviewing PR's or working directly with the code itself.
+So what's the problem, we all do it?
+Well, I use commits messages to help me better understand and figure out the purpose of a code change and why it was made when either reviewing PR's or working directly with the code itself.
 So writing something that makes sense is kind of important.
 Yet, I'm mortified when going through my commit messages, muttering to myself how horrible they are, and promising to work on improving them in my next commit.

 > Commit messages are a way of communication between team members.
 Let’s say there’s a bug in the application which was not there before.
 To find out what caused the problem, reading the commit messages could be handy.
 The proper commit message can save a great deal of time finding the recent changes related to a bug